ibmjavaEstimated reading time: 9 minutes

 IBM Runtime Technologies

-The images in this repository contain IBM® SDK, Java™ Technology Edition, version 1.8.0_sr5fp16 (8.0-5.16).
-See what’s new.
+The images in this repository contain IBM® SDK, Java™ Technology Edition.
+For more information on the latest version and what’s new, see sdk8 on IBM developerWorks.
 See the license section for restrictions that relate to the use of this image.
 For more information about IBM® SDK, Java™ Technology Edition and API documentation as well as tutorials, recipes, and Java usage in IBM Cloud, see IBM developerWorks.

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.